 Creditor pressure is likely to be increased over an extended period of time.
 It usually starts with one or two payments to suppliers being delayed, and then usually HMRC liabilities are put to the bottom of the pile for payment.
 As soon as you stop making payments to your creditors when the debts fall due, the Company could be termed as technically insolvent.
 This highlights other matters that the directors should be aware of, such as wrongful trading.
-As a Director of a business you will hopefully recognize immediately when an issue arises, so as soon as your payment terms become stretched and, HMRC contributions are no longer being fulfilled, it would be prudent to take advice from a Licensed Insolvency Practitioner.
+As a Director of a business you will hopefully recognise immediately when an issue arises, so as soon as your payment terms become stretched and HMRC contributions are no longer being fulfilled, it would be prudent to take advice from a Licensed Insolvency Practitioner.

 Should I pay my trade suppliers instead of HMRC?

-It often happens with trade suppliers, since you need them for the day to day running of your business, they are the first to get paid.
+It often happens with trade suppliers that, since you need them for the day to day running of your business, they are the first to get paid.
 HMRC are an involuntary supplier and many see them as the last person that should be paid, or they think that they can get away with not paying them for a while.
 This is the most common misconception and with modern day real time assessments, HMRC will know immediately when your Company has missed one of its contributions or payments.
-HMRC are the most common creditors to put pressure and have wider powers to recover their debt, including entering your Company premises and removing assets, even without a Court order.
+HMRC are the most common creditors to apply pressure and have wider powers to recover their debt, including entering your Company premises and removing assets, even without a Court order.
 So, whilst it is tempting to pay everyday suppliers ahead of HMRC, it is a practice that is not recommended and could ultimately lead to the closure of your Company.